Mole Mania: Characters

-Reception
+Release and reception

-Mole Mania garnered generally favorable reception from critics.
-The game holds a 79.33% rating based on three reviews at GameRankings.
+Mole Mania was released for the Game Boy on July 21, 1996 in Japan.
 Readers of Family Computer Magazine voted to give the game a 22.1 out of 30 score in a 1998 public poll.
 According to Famitsu, the title sold over 11,830 copies respectively in its first week on the market.
 It sold 89,407 copies during its lifetime in Japan.
 Four writers of Nintendo Power drew comparison with HAL Laboratory's Eggerland series, citing the game's mix of action and puzzle elements.
 They commended its catchy music, challenge, multiplayer, and Super Game Boy enhancements, but saw the uneven combination of simple and complex puzzles within a single level to be a negative point.

 A writer for Total! stated that "Nintendo's idea of having the puzzles take place above and below ground is not only new, but also surprisingly good".
 Dave McComb of Nintendo Magazine System (Official Nintendo Magazine) praised the game's visuals for its simple but effective sprites, addictive gameplay, puzzles, boss battles, and two-player mode, but found the audio department to be average and noted the lack of additional replay value.
 Mega Funs Ulf Schneider considered Mole Mania to be difficult puzzle game, noting that each level requires a very planned approach.
 Schneider celebrated its multiplayer, bonus rounds, and battery backup support.
 IGNs Steve Averett gave the game positive remarks for its audiovisual presentation, non-linear format, and versus mode.